 What does the work involve?

-I am a Technician working in the Forensic Analysis of Batteries team, my role involves working closely with researchers and aiding with operating specialist equipment to run tests, sample production and handling including hazardous chemicals.
+I am a Test Facility Engineer at WMG working in the Forensic Analysis of Batteries team, my role involves working closely with researchers and aiding with operating specialist equipment to run tests, sample production and handling including hazardous chemicals.
 I am also working on collaborative projects with commercial partners and other universities.
 A secondary role I have is, managing and looking after the gas systems that supply the Energy Innovation Centre.